4th Special Service Brigade: 6th Airborne Division

 The Brigade less No 41 Commando moved to the Orne River, where they joined 1st Special Service Brigade and the 6th Airborne Division, under the command of Major General Richard 'Windy' Gale.
 The Brigade would remain in the Orne area until mid-August while the British Second Army launched a series of assaults on Caen.

 In mid-August, following the capture of Caen, General Gale's forces broke out of their positions and launched a major offensive.
 Before sunrise on 20 August, 46 Commando launched an attack on the heights above Putot and the commandos seized the position overlooking the entire Dozulé area.
 For the remainder of the day, 48 Commando pushed through the bocage, without support, to Point 134 and Point 120 followed by 41 Commando.
 This location nearly cut the Germans escape route from the town; realizing that they had been out-flanked, they set the village ablaze and withdrew.

 With Dozulé captured the Commandos pushed on through Beuzeville to the Risle River.
-On many occasions the commandos and airborne troops would arrive in a village less than hour after the Germans had made a hasty withdrawal.
+On many occasions the commandos and airborne troops would arrive in a village less than an hour after the Germans had made a hasty withdrawal.

 Following the capture of Pont-Audemer, the 6th Airborne and 1st Special Service Brigade were relieved by the 49th (West Riding) Infantry Division and returned to England.
 Leaving behind the 4th Special Service Brigade, which remained in the area for several weeks, clearing pockets of resistance between the Seine and Valmont, they then took up the role of garrison troops in and around the shattered city of Le Havre before finally moving up to positions near Dunkirk where they probed the German lines with small raids.